pengzhangzhi/home/index.md

 Hey there!
 I’m Fred, a third-year Ph.D. student at Duke University.
 I have broad interests in machine learning, and its applications in life science.
 I work with [Anru](https://anruzhang.github.io/) on statistical machine learning, [Alex](https://www.alextong.net/) on generative models, [Chris](https://christian.dallago.us/) on ML4Bio.
 My research aims to scale up the math on GPUs and see what wonderful things emerge.

-I code so the field don’t have to reinvent the wheel.
-Building tools, and infra one commit at a time — peep the goods on my [GitHub](https://github.com/pengzhangzhi).

- **I believe science should be acessible to everyone.** That said, I'm being as transparent as possible about my research and commited to support you; hit me up if you think I can be helpful.
+I love coding and science.
+At the end of the day, what makes me happy isn’t publishing a paper.
+It’s doing solid work that actually moves the field forward — whether that’s a tool, a model, or a line of code that makes the field’s life easier.
+I believe science should be accessible to everyone, and open-source is how I try to make that real - peep the goods on my [GitHub](https://github.com/pengzhangzhi).

 Recently been vibing with discrete diffusion models—making it faster (few-step) sampling, or slower (inference-time scaling), and real applications in bio-sequence design and code generation.

 Long-term problems I'm pursuing: